aleksireede/MinecraftBackup/README.md

 # MinecraftBackup
-A small scipt to backup your minecraft worlds.
+A small script to backup your minecraft worlds.
 This program is still in beta.